LOADING

 Share

 GARCIA-NAVARRO: She visited Clint, Texas, and the family holding middle at Santa Teresa in New Mexico.
 Her team has been doing inspections like this for over twenty years.
-And I requested her how this one as compared.
+And I requested her how this one was compared.

 GARCIA-NAVARRO: These sound worse than actual jail conditions.